emir4169/hueprism/README.md

 250: Skip next instruction if Input 1 is zero.

-251: move instruction pointer down
+251: changes pointer move direction to be to the down

-252: move instruction pointer up
+252: changes pointer move direction to be to the up

-253: move instruction pointer left
+253: changes pointer move direction to be to the left

-254: move instruction pointer right
+254: changes pointer move direction to be to the right

 255: end program